justinribeiro/pwa-firebase-functions-botrender/README.md

 1. Polymer Starter Kit with PRPL that changes page metadata with JavaScript.
 Could be any PWA, but this is what I've used for the sake of speed of this example.
 2. A Firebase function that checks UserAgent against a known list of linkbots that might render your content without JavaScript.
-3. Initially, this was centered around Sam's [samuelli/bot-render](https://github.com/samuelli/bot-render), which is a docker container that uses Chrome headless and Chrome Debugging Protocal to provide a render of page.
-Chrome team has since released [Rendertron](https://github.com/GoogleChrome/rendertron), a dockerized, headless Chrome rendering solution designed to render & serialise web pages on the fly.
+3. [Rendertron](https://github.com/GoogleChrome/rendertron), a dockerized, headless Chrome rendering solution designed to render & serialise web pages on the fly, acts are our go between.

 ### Setup